Modelling tropical cyclones

 [Please enable cookies to see the map below]

 Figure 1.
 Map shows the return period of cyclones making landfall simulated during the entire project (October 2022-now).
 Click the icon for selected regions of interest.
-The map also shows Category 5 (their lifetime maximum) synthetic cyclones tracks (paths) simulated recently (Date: October 2022).
+The map also shows Category 5 (their lifetime maximum) synthetic cyclones tracks (paths) simulated recently.

 Figure 2.
 Illustration of the return period to understand the pop-ups in Figure1.
 In this example the dashed line shows a 100-year event would correspond to a Category 5 storm.

 Figure 3.
-Number of model landfall damaging cyclones (Category 3, 4, 5) simulated recently by IRIS this month (Date: October 2022).
-Our target is to generate over 100,000 storms every month.
+Number of model landfall damaging cyclones (Category 3, 4, 5) simulated recently by IRIS.
+We are generating over 100,000 storms every month.

 How much more likely are more damaging storms under climate change?